Sin-Estres-dev/Strezless/docs/splits/split-sheet-5-writers.md

 - Each writer must confirm their share percentage; total must equal 100%.
 - Collect signatures (electronic or scanned) and upload the final signed PDF to `/docs/splits/`.

+**Privacy & Data Handling:**
+- This document contains personal information.
+Store securely and limit access to authorized parties only.
+- Completed split sheets should be retained per your organization's data retention policy.
+- Share only with necessary parties (e.g., PROs, publishers, legal counsel).

 ## Song Information
 - Song Title:
 - Alternate/Working Title: